Skip to Content

 The Calendrier Magique, translated as the "Magical Calendar" in English, is a French publication from the late XIXth century.
 This calendar, of great rarity, as it was printed in only 777 copies 130 years ago, primarily deals with occultism and black magic through the lens of astrology.

-For the first time since its release, it has been reissued identically, in 777 copies by French artist and designer Valnoir.
+Valnoir, Ajna and Laetitia Barbier are reprinted the Calendrier Magique for a second and final release.
 Its size, the use of gilding, the paper used—everything has been done to ensure that the experience of consulting this document closely resembles the original.
-This new edition consists of 36 pages, printed in 5 tones, and is accompanied by an exclusive and independent booklet containing the transcription and translation into English of all the texts contained in the calendar.
+This new edition consists of 36 pages, printed in 5 tones, and is accompanied by an exclusive and independent booklet containing an article by Laetitia Barbier retracing the decadent history the Calendrier, as well as the transcription and translation into English of all the texts.

 For each double-page of the calendar illustrating a month, there is a set of diagrams highlighting information related to astrology, as well as incantatory poems and full-page illustrations, all drawn and calligraphed by Manuel Orazi.